headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

 ### 3 -- Planning

 1. Open the Dossier page, paste your story brain dump and genre tropes, and generate the dossier.
+2. Open the Series Wizard (Wizard tab).
+Use Quick Start: answer the 3 questions (book count, genre, series endpoint) and press "Build My Series".
+The AI generates your series map, Book 1 events, Book 1 outline, and chapter list in one automated run.
+3. Review each section -- use Regenerate on any that don't fit your vision.
+4. Save All to Project.
+The series map and events go to Story Bible; the outline creates a proper Outline record.
+5. For subsequent books, switch to Step-by-Step mode and generate events/outline/chapters per book.
-2. Build your outline -- create outlines with synopsis/act structure/themes, then add chapters with summaries, key events, POV character (from World Library), and setting (from World Library).
+6. On the Outline page, add chapters with summaries, key events, POV character (from World Library), and setting (from World Library) -- or use the wizard-generated chapter list as a starting point.

 ### 4 -- Writing